 15. Mandala Chest Tattoo

 Chest tattoos are fantastic for inkings that are meaningful to you, as they sit close to your heart.
-Deciding to get inked with a mandala or a design that has been inspired by one is a wonderful option for the chest where it will serve much more than decorative purposes.
+Deciding to get inked with a mandala or a design that has been inspired by one is a wonderful option for the chest, where it will serve much more than decorative purposes.
 The mandala is creative and intricate, but it also makes you think of perfection and self-reflection.
 It can be a thought-provoking option.
 The chest is a painful area to get tattooed, and for some, this can be a way to show that mandala designs deserve respect.
-The area often has less muscle and fat and proximity to bone, but you can cover it up or show it whenever you wish, making it an attractive location for more conservative people.
+The area often has less muscle and fat and is proximity to bone, but you can cover it up or show it whenever you wish, making it an attractive location for more conservative people.

 16. Mandala Collarbone Tattoo